New & Noteworthy

 This meeting is open to anyone living with and/or caring for a loved one with Alzheimer’s or Dementia.
 A time to vent, share, learn and offer to others on a similar path.
 Led by Myrna Respite is offered.

 Alzheimer’s/Dementia Caregiver Empowerment Group

 2nd & 4th Wed., October 14 & 28, 11 a.m. – 12:30 p.m.

 This group is open to anyone living with and/or caring for a loved one with Alzheimer’s or Dementia.
 A time to vent, share, learn and offer to others on a similar path.
 Facilitated by Leta and Manij.
 Respite is offered.

 2nd & 4th Wednesday, October 14 & 28, 6-7:30 pm

 This support group is for anyone caring for a spouse, child, parent, neighbor or friend, if you’ve placed someone or they’re living at home.
 Come share your experience with others, learn from theirs, start feeling empowered.
 The group facilitator is Stephanie Davis.

 Early Memory Loss Support Group

-Leeza’s Care Connection is pleased to offer an on-going Scrapbooking Workshop for the caregiver and their recently diagnosed loved one.
-Jeri Vargas and Beverly Creighton, our scrapbooking divas, will assist participants in how to use materials in an artistic way providing an enjoyable opportunity for families to relive cherished memories.
+A scrapbooking Workshop for the caregiver and their recently diagnosed loved one.
+Jeri Vargas and Beverly Creighton, our scrapbooking divas, will assist participants in how to creatively use materials while providing an enjoyable opportunity for families to relive cherished memories.